-We traced adoption of the original budget to documentation in the minutes of the meeting of the District's commissioners held on December 2, 2020.
-We traced adoption of the amended budget to documentation in the minutes of the Meeting of the District's commissioners held on December 1, 2021.
+We traced adoption of the original budget to documentation in the minutes of the meeting of the Drainage District's commissioners held on November 8, 2022.
+We traced adoption of the amended budget to documentation in the minutes of the meeting of the Drainage District's commissioners held on November 14, 2023.
+We've documented both budgets in the report.

-8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
-Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.
+8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more